Civil Society Leadership Awards

 All eligible applicants will be reviewed by an international selection committee.
 The proposed field of study should be logical for the goals expressed, and the application itself should be organized and complete.
 Compelling candidates will be interviewed by a selection committee comprised of university representatives, CSLA staff, and partner organization representatives, such as the German Academic Exchange Service (DAAD).

 Selection & Notification Cycle

-- Applicants will be notified of their status via email in September 2017;
+Ineligible and uncompetitive applicants will be notified of their status in late June.

 Scholarship Programs are committed to equal opportunity, and exercise that policy in relation to all admissions processes.
 The CSLA program does not discriminate on the basis of age, race, color, sex, religion, sexual orientation, or disability.